Humanscape (HUM) Price Tops $0.10 on Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Humanscape was first traded on August 14th, 2019.
 Humanscape’s total supply is 1,084,734,273 tokens and its circulating supply is 112,500,000 tokens.
 Humanscape’s official Twitter account is @humanscape_io and its Facebook page is accessible here.
+Humanscape’s official website is humanscape.io.
 The Reddit community for Humanscape is https://reddit.com/r/humanscape_official and the currency’s Github account can be viewed here.
-The official website for Humanscape is humanscape.io.
-The official message board for Humanscape is medium.com/humanscape-ico.
+Humanscape’s official message board is medium.com/humanscape-ico.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Humanscape directly using U.S. dollars.
-Investors seeking to acquire Humanscape should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Humanscape using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Humanscape directly using U.S. dollars.
+Investors seeking to trade Humanscape should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Humanscape using one of the exchanges listed above.

 Receive News & Updates for Humanscape Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Humanscape and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.